An Empirical Study of Multi-Agent Collaboration for Automated Research: Experiments and Results

-While $\Delta \texttt{val\_bpb}$ measures the ultimate success of the optimization, the underlying stability of the automated research process is equally critical.
-Fig.~\ref{fig:ratio} illustrates the comparative performance of the single-agent, subagent and agent teams system stability (measured by the success rate).
-To provide a rigorous analysis, we track the lifecycle of every generated proposal through four mutually exclusive states: 1) Proposal Failure (Blue): Patches that fail to adhere to predefined syntax/structural requirements (e.g., Search/Replace contract format).
-These are caught during initial ingestion.
-2) Preflight Failure (Yellow): Rule-compliant patches that fail subsequent static validation checks (syntax, dangerous code, etc.) and are intercepted before execution.
-3) Training Crash (Red): Valid patches that pass preflight but cause a runtime crash during actual training execution (e.g., tensor shape mismatches, OOM, namespace collisions).
-4) Training Success (Green): Patches that pass all validation stages and successfully complete the defined training and evaluation protocol.
+While $\Delta \texttt{val\_bpb}$ measures optimization quality, process stability is equally important.
+Fig.~\ref{fig:ratio} compares the success profiles of the single-agent, subagent, and agent-teams systems.
+We track each proposal through four states: Proposal Failure, for patches that violate the Search/Replace format; Preflight Failure, for rule-compliant patches rejected by static checks; Training Crash, for patches that pass preflight but fail at runtime; and Training Success, for patches that complete training and evaluation.

 The single-agent baseline, constrained by its linear, single-threaded execution bottleneck, is unable to generate logically sound, complex code without external feedback.
 Fig.~\ref{fig:ratio} shows that it suffers from significant failures, reflecting the inherent difficulty of zero-shot complex edits, which corresponds to~\cite{jimenez2023swe,liu2023agentbench}.